-1. To the extent feasible, each Petition submitted to the Rental Housing Committee or its designee will be processed and a hearing held in accordance with the following schedule.
+1. To the extent feasible, each Petition submitted to the Rental Housing Committee or its designee will be processed and a Hearing held in accordance with the following schedule.

-Timeline to Process Individual Rent Adjustment Petitions Rent Decrease Petitions Rent Increase Petitions Calendar Calendar Days (from date of Petitio n acceptance by RHC unless noted) Notice of Acceptance or Nonacceptance of Submission by Committee or Designee 30 days of submission to RHC or designee Response to Petition by Affected Parties Received by Committee or Designee 30 Date Set for Prehearing Settlement Conference (if applicable) after Acceptance of Submission by Committee or Designee 30 45 Prehearing Settlement Conference Completed 45 60 Telephone Conference Held by Hearing Officer 45 60 Hearing Held 60 days from acceptance, if prehearing settlement conference not requested 60 days from prehearing settlement conference Decision Delivered 60 days from closing of hearing record Appeal Deadline 15 days from delivery of decision Decision on Remand Delivered Decision on Remand Delivered 60 days from Committee order remanding decision
+Timeline to Process Individual Rent Adjustment Petitions Rent Decrease Petitions Rent Increase Petitions Calendar Days (from date of Petition acceptance by RHC unless noted) Notice of Acceptance or Non- Acceptance of Submission by RHC 30 days of submission to RHC Date Set for Prehearing Settlement Conference ( if applicable ) after Petition Accepted 30 45 Prehearing Settlement Conference Completed 45 60 Telephone Conference held by Hearing Officer 45 60 Hearing Date 45 45 days from acceptance if Prehearing Settlement Conference not requested 30 days from Prehearing Settlement Conference Decision Delivered 30 days from closing of Hearing record Appeal Deadline 10 days from delivery of Decision Decision post-Remand Delivered 45 days from RHC order remanding Decision

-- 2. Deadlines identified in Section I.1 may be extended for good cause, which may be based on the following, nonexclusive list of factors: complexity of Petition, reasonable requests for continuance, scheduling difficulties, and/or allowing parties adequate time to obtain representation.
-Any good-cause extension by the Rental Housing Committee or its designee will be set forth in writing and written notice sent to all parties to the Petition by the Rental Housing Committee or its designee. - 3.
+- 2. Deadlines identified in Subsection 1 of Section I may be extended for good cause, which may be based on the following, nonexclusive list of factors: complexity of Petition, reasonable requests for continuance, scheduling difficulties, and/or allowing parties adequate time to obtain representation.
+Any good-cause extension by the Rental Housing Committee or its designee will be set forth in writing, and written notice sent to all parties to the Petition by the Rental Housing Committee or its designee. - 3.
 Any failure by the Rental Housing Committee or its designee to act in accordance with this Section I and the timelines set forth herein will not result in automatic acceptance of a Petition or grant of an Individual Rent Adjustment.